National Party donations: MP Jami-Lee Ross pleads not guilty to SFO charges

-Independent MP Jami-Lee Ross has pleaded not guilty to charges relating to National Party donations - and maintains that his decision to go public was not an "own goal".
+Independent MP Jami-Lee Ross has pleaded not guilty to charges relating to National Party donations - and maintains his decision to go public was not an "own goal".

 The Botany MP made his first appearance in court today after the charges were laid by the Serious Fraud Office.